brgorrie/KnightsTour/README.md

 dotnet build
 dotnet test
 ```
-Then to run it you can exexcute the program directly
+Then to run it you can exexcute the program directly without parameters to see what parameters to use.

 ```
-TBD
+PS C:\git\KnightsTour> .\src\KnightsTour\bin\Debug\net7.0\KnightsTour.exe
+KnightsTour 1.0.0
+Copyright (C) 2023 KnightsTour

+ERROR(S):
+  Required option 'n, boardSize' is missing.
+  Required option 'u, unique' is missing.
+  Required option 'w, useWarnsdorff' is missing.

+  -n, --boardSize        Required.
+Size of the chess board.

+  -u, --unique           Required.
+Consider unique solutions only.

+  -w, --useWarnsdorff    Required.
+Use Warnsdorff's algorithm.

+  --help                 Display this help screen.

+  --version              Display version information.

+PS C:\git\KnightsTour>
 ```

+Or you can specify parameters to see the output